-Clinical Care: Indicators that measure medical care, including how and if care is provided.
-Examples include: mothers who received late or no prenatal care, and primary care provider rate.
+Clinical Care: Indicators that measure medical care including how and if care is provided.
+Examples of clinical care indicators are 'Adults who have had a Routine Checkup' and 'Mental Health Provider Rate'.

 Health Outcome: Indicators that measure acute or one time events including death.
-Examples include: adults who experienced a stroke, and death rate due to lung cancer.
+Examples include 'Adults who Experienced a Stroke' and 'Death Rate due to Drug Poisoning'.

 Health Behaviors: Indicators that measure individual behaviors.
-Examples include: fruit and vegetable consumption, adults who smoke, and children with influenza vaccination.
+Examples include fruit and vegetable consumption, smoking rates and vaccination rates.

-Health Status: Indicators that measure chronic conditions, general or self-reported health status, and emotional health.
-Examples include: adults who are obese, children with asthma, and persons with a disability.
+Health Status: Indicators that measure chronic conditions, general or self-reported health status and emotional health.
+Examples include 'Adults 20+ who are Obese' and 'Persons with a Disability'.

 Social Determinants of Health: Indicators that measure the social conditions in the environment in which people live that affect health and well-being.
-Examples include: students proficient in reading, families living below the poverty level, and people 65+ living alone.
+Examples include: 'Students Proficient in Reading', 'Families Living Below Poverty Level' and 'People 65+ Living Alone'.